ndp/cajoler/README.md

 * `position` Either `top` or `bottom`, determining where the alert is positioned.
 * `cssClass` The CSS class use for the wrapper component.
 If you change this from the default of `cajoler`, you'll need to do all your own CSS.
 * `delay` Milliseconds to wait before showing the alert.
 The default is 1000.
-* `timeout` Milliseconds to show the dialog before automatically closing it.
+* `autoCloseDelay` Milliseconds to show the dialog before automatically closing it.
 The default is 60,000.
+* `onAutoClose` callback to do something when the dialog closes
 * `showFilter`: A function that returns `true` if the cajoling message should be shown to the user.
 It is passed a value of the previous button the user chose.
 If the user has not chosen before, or local data has been deleted, the parameter will be an empty string.